Dave2ooo/MM_GCODE/README.md

-# MM_GCODE

-This is how you print multi-color prints without an automatic filament changer.
+# This is how you print multi-color prints without an automatic filament changer.

 I use a Prusa i3 Mk3S+ with PrusaSlicer 2.5.0.